No. 2 UConn takes on Villanova, aims for 10th straight home win

 Villanova Wildcats (7-5, 1-0 Big East) at UConn Huskies (13-0, 2-0 Big East)

-The Wildcats are 1-0 against Big East opponents.
-Villanova is ninth in the Big East with 12.1 assists per game led by Caleb Daniels averaging 3.5.
+The Wildcats have gone 1-0 against Big East opponents.
+Villanova is 0-2 in one-possession games.

-The Huskies and Wildcats match up Wednesday for the first time in Big East play this season.

-TOP PERFORMERS: Adama Sanogo is averaging 18.6 points and 7.2 rebounds for the Huskies.
-Jordan Hawkins is averaging 2.6 made 3-pointers over the last 10 games for UConn.
+TOP PERFORMERS: Adama Sanogo is scoring 18.6 points per game and averaging 7.2 rebounds for the Huskies.
+Jordan Hawkins is averaging 12.1 points and 2.5 rebounds over the last 10 games for UConn.

-Daniels averages 2.0 made 3-pointers per game for the Wildcats, scoring 15.7 points while shooting 34.3% from beyond the arc.
-Eric Dixon is shooting 49.3% and averaging 16.1 points over the last 10 games for Villanova.
+Eric Dixon is scoring 16.1 points per game with 6.1 rebounds and 1.6 assists for the Wildcats.
+Caleb Daniels is averaging 15.7 points, 5.3 rebounds and 3.5 assists over the past 10 games for Villanova.

 LAST 10 GAMES: Huskies: 10-0, averaging 83.2 points, 36.1 rebounds, 20.1 assists, 7.2 steals and 4.9 blocks per game while shooting 48.6% from the field.
 Their opponents have averaged 58.7 points per game.